denis256/trade-validator/README.md

 `/api/validateBulk` - bulk validate of a trade list, as result is returned list of trades and each trade have list of errors

 `/api/shutdown` - shutdown endpoint, `GET` request to fetch status, `POST` to shutdown service.
+Shutdown can be canceled by sending `DELETE` on shutdown API.
 Shutdown status is also available through default `/info` endpoint.
 When shutdown status is set, service no more accept trades for validation.

 `/metrics` - fetch  application metrics